 5. Community facilities should be subject to design review.
 The code official has the option of adopting supplemental design standards.

-64. Major All development of community facilities is subject to master planning.
-The master planning process will include public engagement and outreach.

 19.14.020.
 General Provisions Administrative.

-A The standards contained within this section supplement and are in addition to, and supplement, the design standards contained within chapter 19.12 MICC 12
+A. The standards contained within this section supplement and are in addition to, and supplement, the design standards contained within chapter 19.12 MICC.
+This section is not subject to the following subsections from 19.12 MICC:

+1. Landscape design and outdoor spaces, 19.12.040(B)(7)and (8)

+2. Lighting , 19.12.070(B)

 2. Significant public benefit will be provided by each facility in the zone consistent with subsection DO, below.